 After the two-day event, a small group was formed to find a way to fund an industry public awareness program.
 Don Emde, Keith Van Harte (an employee of the MIC) and Brown then visited the top executives of the four Japanese companies and came away with initial funding of $400,000.
 Today, the program is professionally managed under the auspices of the MIC and has a budget of more than $1 million.

 In addition to long-range forecasting, Brown wrote monthly industry reports for Dealernews magazine and another published exclusively for MIC members.
 At the time of his induction into the Motorcycle Hall of Fame in 2001, Brown lived in Irvine, California, with his wife of fifty years, Teri.
-Don and Teri have two sons, Scott and Craig, one daughter, Shari, and four grandchildren.
+Don and Teri had two sons, Scott and Craig, one daughter, Shari, and four grandchildren.